onejeuu/sc-file/README.md

 # 🛠️ Build

 > [!IMPORTANT]
-> You will need [poetry](https://python-poetry.org) to do compilation
+> You will need [poetry](https://python-poetry.org) to do compilation.

 > [!TIP]
-> Before proceeding, it's recommended to create virtual environment
+> Recommended to create virtual environment.
 >
 > ```bash
 > poetry shell